-Keewatin Distribution Centre is a two building industrial property located in Winnipeg, Manitoba.
-The property has approximately 201,154 square feet of GLA and is currently 100% occupied by a mix of national tenants.
+Keewatin Distribution Centre is a two-building industrial property constructed in 1981.
+The property is located at the corner of Keewatin Street and Inkster Boulevard in the well established Inkster Industrial Park.
+This location is just minutes from both the Trans Canada Highway and the Winnipeg International Airport.
+The property has approximately 201,154 square feet of GLA and is currently 100% occupied by a mix of national and regional tenants.
 Key tenants are Rosedale Transport and Portage Cartage.

-Mayfield Industrial Plaza, 11304/24-163 Street, Edmonton, AB
+Mayfield Industrial Plaza, 11304/24 - 163rd Street, Edmonton, AB